Kiteretsu77/VCISR-official/README.md

 This project is released under the [GPL 3.0 license](LICENSE).

 ## Contact
-If you have any questions, please feel free to contact with me at hikaridawn412316@gmail.com or boyangwa@umich.edu.
+If you have any questions, please feel free to contact me at hikaridawn412316@gmail.com or boyangwa@umich.edu.